Mr-Cool-in-Git/Mr-Cool-in-Git/README.md

 - 👋 Hi, I’m @Mr-Cool-in-Git
 - 👀 I’m a PhD Student of ITMO University
-- 🌱 I’m currently working with LLAMA-3.2
+- 🌱 I’m currently working with ChatGPT
 - 📫 How to reach me @mrCoolTg - telegram

 <!---